-• Advertise that PRDOH is an Equal Opportunity employer in all job postings (see Appendix 3).
+- Advertise that PRDOH is an Equal Opportunity employer in all job postings (see Appendix 3). - Conduct recruitment activities in a manner that does not intentionally or unintentionally limit participation from any protected class member. - Review employment policies and procedures to identify and modify any elements that could result in an intentional or unintentional discriminatory act. - Provide for reasonable accommodations or modifications for employees with disabilities unless it would cause undue hardship. - Maintain employment data that indicates staff composition by race, sex, handicap status, and national origin. - Display the Equal Opportunity "It's the Law" Poster in English24 and Spanish25 in a prominent location (see Appendix 3).

-- Conduct recruitment activities in a manner that does not intentionally or unintentionally limit participation from any protected class member. - Review employment policies and procedures to identify and modify any elements that could result in an intentional or unintentional discriminatory act. - Provide for reasonable accommodations or modifications for employees with disabilities unless it would cause undue hardship. - Maintain employment data that indicates staff composition by race, sex, handicap status, and national origin. - Display the Equal Opportunity "It's the Law" Poster in English21 and Spanish22 in a prominent location (see Appendix 3).
+All subrecipients and contractors assisting in the implementation of the CDBG-DR/MIT program shall take proactive steps to prevent discrimination in hiring and in the workplace, including but not limited to the following:

-All subrecipients and contractors assisting in the implementation of the CDBG-DR program shall take proactive steps to prevent discrimination in hiring and in the workplace, including but not limited to the following:
+- Advertise that they are an Equal Opportunity employer in all job postings (see Appendix 3). - Conduct recruitment activities in a manner that does not intentionally or unintentionally limit participation from any protected class. - Review employment policies and procedures to identify and modify any elements that could result in an intentional or unintentional discriminatory act. - Subrecipients and contractors with fifteen (15) or more employees must provide reasonable accommodation for individuals with disabilities unless it would cause undue hardship. - Maintain employment data that indicates staff composition by race, sex, handicap status, and national origin.

-- Advertise that they are an Equal Opportunity employer in all job postings (see Appendix 3). - Conduct recruitment activities in a manner that does not intentionally or unintentionally limit participation from any protected class. - Review employment policies and procedures to identify and modify any elements that could result in an intentional or unintentional discriminatory act. - Subrecipients and contractors with fifteen (15) or more employees must provide reasonable accommodation for individuals with disabilities unless it would cause undue hardship. - Maintain employment data that indicates staff composition by race, sex, handicap status, and national origin. - Display the Equal Opportunity "It's the Law" Poster in English23 and Spanish24 in a prominent location (See Appendix 3).
+24 Equal Opportunity Poster in English,